Will it be harder for me?

 Primary Reasons for Failure

 There are two primary reasons for failure.
-The first being the influence of external stimulus - a commercial, online news article, internet browsing, etc. At a weak moment, or even seeing intimacy in social scenarios.
+The first being the influence of external stimulus – a commercial, online news article, internet browsing, etc. They find themselves in a weak moment, or even become jealous when seeing intimacy in social scenarios.
 This topic has already been discussed at length.
 Use the moment to remind yourself there’s no such thing as one visit or peek.
 Rejoice in the fact that you’ve broken the chain of mental slavery.
 Remember that the user envies you and you should feel pity for them, for they need it.

 If work stresses you out, you think, “At times like this I would’ve had a session.”
 This is true, but the important thing that’s forgotten is that porn didn’t solve the problem, and you’re simply punishing yourself by moping for illusory crutches.
 You’re creating an impossible situation, miserable because you can’t masturbate to porn, yet you’ll be even more miserable if you do.
 You know that you’ve made the correct decision by stopping it, so why punish yourself by doubting your decision?